adrincont/BMTAR/README.md

 - `mtaregime` return an object of class 'regime' use for simulation purposes and as standard presentation of the final estimations.
 - `mtarsim` return an object of class 'mtarsim' use in autoplot methods.
 Its practical to conditionate some functions for different known parameters.
 - `mtarinipars` return an object of class 'regime_inipars' that itself contains an object of class 'tsregime', it is the main object that save known parameters and parameters of the prior distributions for each parameter in a MTAR model.
 This object needs to be provided in every estimation function.
-- `mtarns` and `mtarstr` return an object of class 'regime_model' use in print and autoplot methods, its an stardard presentation for estimations done in this functions.
+- `mtarns` and `mtarstr` return an object of class 'regime_model' use in print and autoplot methods, its an standard presentation for estimations done in this functions.
 It is the object to introduce in `mtarNAIC`.
 - `mtarmissing` return an object of class 'regime_missing' for print and autoplot methods.
 - `mtarnumreg` return an object of class 'regime_number'